-What made you decide to become a mental health nurse?
+Why did you become a mental health nurse?

 How did you become a mental health nurse?

-I get to work with a variety of people and importantly, no two days are the same.
-I go to work each day never knowing what to expect, which keeps things really interesting.
+No two days are ever the same – I go to work each day never knowing what to expect, which keeps things really interesting.

-I love my job so it’s difficult to know where to start.
-I love the variety of people I get to meet including the amazing staff!
-I work a very supportive team that feels like my extended family and I am passionate about supporting and leading my team in their roles.
-I am also fortunate to be able to lead change and strongly believe that as staff we need to role model patient-centred care.
+I am also passionate about supporting and leading my team in their roles and I strongly believe that as staff, we need to role model patient-centred care.
 It is incredibly rewarding to see the difference we make to the lives of our patients.

-I am a mentor.
-I teach at the University of Nottingham.
-I am an NHS ambassador for mental health nursing.
-I attend counsel meetings for my employer and I am leading on lots of projects.
+I’m a mentor and teach at the University of Nottingham.
+I’m also an NHS ambassador for mental health nursing.
+I attend council meetings for my employer and I’m leading on a lot of projects.
 The opportunities are endless within my profession.

-Next up for me is likely to be a ward manager's position, which my team and employer have supported me in preparing for.
+Next up for me is likely a ward manager's position, which my team and employer are helping me to prepare for.

 I think it’s important for people interested in nursing to understand how much support there is for students and newly qualified nurses.